ShafwanAdhi/neural-network/README.md

 A: This implementation is for single samples.
 For batch training, you need to modify the forward/backward pass to handle matrix operations.

-**Q: Why are gradient magnitudes printed?**

-A: For debugging vanishing/exploding gradients.
-If values are too small (<1e-10) or too large (>100), there's a problem with learning rate or architecture.

 **Q: How to save/load the model?**

 A: Use pickle: